BrunoZell/ask.network/lightpaper.md

 - (i) Broadcasting of wants by each agent
 - (ii) Broadcasting of potential action plans
-- (iii) Declaring of own commitment to conditional actions
+- (iii) Declaration of own commitment to conditional actions

 With three types of messages, respectively: